lraithel15133/MovieNightBot/readme.md

 MovieNightBot:

-Bot monitors a channel for IMDB or RT links and adds them to a CSV file with default watched set to false.
+A discord bot that monitors a channel for IMDB or RT links and adds them to a CSV file with default watched set to false.
 It also has a few slash commands to manage the data and export it for use.

 You will need to update these values in config.json:
 ```